Moving past the sadness and looking forward

 Defence used to be about deterrence.
 It should remain so.
 As I have said before the doctrine of pre-emption sets a dangerous and belligerent precedent.

 Issues have become muddled.
 A small and widely unknown group of terrorists led by a Saudi outcast, became, a year ago, a household name led by the world’s most wanted man.
 That he and his followers should be brought to justice is not in any doubt.
 That we have failed to do so is an inditement of our intelligence efforts.
 It also says a great deal about the ability of his followers to garner support and protection from the Muslim world.
 It is especially worrying that the Americans have done so much to enrage rather than engage the overwhelmingly peaceful Muslim population since September 11.

 Americans still appear to have a sense that their great nation is under siege.
 That they are at war.
 That questioning the administration’s hawkish leadership is somehow unpatriotic.
-In Asia we are right to express concern about the possibility, and the impact, of an unending confrontation.
+In Asia we are right to express our concerns about the possibility, and the impact, of an unending confrontation.

 We can express our sadness, offer our condolences and our support.
 We should pay our respects.
-We should be moved by today’s ceremonies in New York, Washington and Somerset County, Penn.
-I do believe that the USA will listen to and engage friends; unilateralism will move the world further to the precipice.
+We should be moved by today’s ceremonies in New York, Washington and Somerset County, Pennsylvania.
+But in time the USA will need to listen to and engage with friends; unilateralism will move the world further to the precipice.